Undergraduate / International StudentsApplication Requirements

 Course-by-course evaluations for both secondary school (high school) and college transcripts.

-Course-by-course evaluations for college transcripts only.
+Course-by-course evaluations for both secondary (high school) and college transcripts.

 International applicants who have academic documents from institutions outside of the U.S. are required to submit official (original, attested, or certified true) copies of academic records for secondary school education and any college-level study.
 Please note that this should begin with the first year of secondary school or high school.